 Since I began my career in the late 90s, technology has vastly changed the recording industry.
-I was fortunate to get my start at the end of an analog era, which taught me vital technical skills and instilled deep respect for tradition and experimentation.
+I was fortunate to get my start at the end of the analog era, which taught me vital technical skills and instilled a deep respect for tradition and experimentation.
 With ever-expanding technology and possibilities, my experience and approach merges the perspectives of eras past and present.

 photo by Jason Quigley

 “Graeme is one of the best recording engineers that I have ever worked with.
 Technically smart, honest, great ears and musically gifted.
 He’s carried me through several album and film scoring projects.
 I highly recommend him for any recording project.”